The keys to structured reporting integration

 While structured reporting makes it possible to collect big data and analyze statistics on a massive scale, the four participants were quick to note the nuances of radiology that cannot be captured through numbers, classifications, or drop-down menus.

 Even with Dr. Jäderling’s years of experience with customized templates and structured reporting, he noted the need for free-text, narrative fields: “There are some points where you are uncertain of your findings but are leaning more towards something.
 In those cases, classifications are not enough.
-But you can still do the classification and also provide some free wordings or free text in order to acknowledge the difficulties or whatever you’re experiencing when assessing the images.”
+But you can still do the classification and also provide some free wording or free text in order to acknowledge the difficulties or whatever you’re experiencing when assessing the images.”

 Patient care comes down to more than just statistics and categorized values, and all four participants agreed that templates will nevertheless require free-text fields within standard reporting practices.